Hermann Matern: Return to Germany

-On 1 May 1945 he returned to Germany with Anton Ackermann's group.
+On 1 May 1945 Matern returned to Germany with Anton Ackermann's group.
 He was one of the signatories of the programmatic appeal of the Central Committee of the KPD of 11 June 1945.
-Until 1946 he was the first secretary of the district leadership of Saxony of the KPD.
-After the unification of the SPD and KPD in the Soviet zone of occupation from 1946 to 1948 together with Karl Litke chairman of the regional association of Greater Berlin of the Socialist Unity Party of Germany (SED).
-From 1946 to 1950 he was a member of the central secretariat of the party executive, from 21 October 1948 chairman of the Central Party Control Commission (ZPKK) and from 1950 member of the Politburo of the Central Committee of the SED.
+Until 1946 he was the first secretary of the district leadership of the KPD in Saxony.
+After the unification of the SPD and KPD in the Soviet zone of occupation, Matern served as chairman of the regional association of Greater Berlin of the Socialist Unity Party of Germany (SED) from 1946 to 1948, alongside Karl Litke.

+Matern was a member of the central secretariat of the party executive from 1946 to 1950, and was made chairman of the Central Party Control Commission (ZPKK) on 21 October 1948 and a member of the Politburo of the Central Committee of the SED in 1950.
 In the Politburo, he was responsible for controlling the “Traffic Department” of the Central Committee, which was responsible for the secret connections to the KPD in West Germany, which was illegal from 1955, and later to the DKP, and for the financing of these parties.
 As one of the leading politicians he participated in the Marxist–Leninist orientation of the SED.

 From 1949 he was a member of the Provisional People's Chamber, from 1950 to 1954 as vice-president, then as the first deputy of the president and from 1957 to 1960 as chairman of the standing committee for the local representations.
 He was a member of the National Defense Council of the GDR.

+Following the East German uprising of 1953, a majority of the Politburo supported removing Walter Ulbricht as First Secretary of the party; only Matern and one other, Erich Honecker, remained loyal to Ulbricht.
+Ulbricht was saved with the support of Soviet leader Nikita Khrushchev, and subsequently purged the opposition from the Politburo.

-Matern had been a member of the International Federation Resistance of Fighters General Council from 1963.
+Matern became a member of the International Federation Resistance of Fighters General Council in 1963.